| | My

 efficiency is paramount in the highly-competitive egg industry, a high

 density of hens per area is the norm.
+Some producers, particularly those

 in colder regions of the country, have found little use for the terms